Accelerated Bone Growth

 ACTIFUSE bone graft substitute offers accelerated bone growth in many ready-to-use, prepackaged delivery options.
 ACTIFUSE is designed for precise placement into small bony voids through open and less invasive approaches.6

 ACTIFUSE MIS provides for controlled delivery of ACTIFUSE Bone Graft Substitute in minimally invasive procedures in spine and general orthopedic applications.6

 ACTIFUSE ABX and ACTIFUSE Shape support the surgeon’s technique by allowing for precise handling and implantation.2,7

 - Bone graft substitutes are intended to be used in place of corticocancellous, or cancellous allograft or autograft bone.

 - The mechanical environment for such uses experience either low load requirements or compression.

-- Typical surgical applications for bone graft substitutes are: Small void filling, e.g. after removal of a small bone tumour or following bone fracture reduction or in osteotomies and plastic surgery.
+- Typical surgical applications for bone graft substitutes are: Small void filling, e.g. after removal of a small bone tumour or following bone fracture reduction or in osteotomies.